akeylesslabs/akeyless-javascript-sdk/docs/DefaultApi.md

 var opts = {
+  'metadata': "metadata_example", // String | Metadata about the dynamic secret 'tag': "tag_example", // String | List of the tags attached to this secret.
+To specify multiple tags use argument multiple times- -t Tag1 -t Tag2
-  'metadata': "metadata_example", // String | Metadata about the dynamic secret 'key': "key_example" // String | The name of a key that used to encrypt the dynamic secret values (if empty, the account default protectionKey key will be used)
+  'key': "key_example" // String | The name of a key that used to encrypt the dynamic secret values (if empty, the account default protectionKey key will be used)
 };